Jamie-H-B/2DT-project/progress_info/screenshot_info.md

 LevelSelectV1.png - 18/9/22 jamie uploaded a version of the Level Select going into testing.

 DownloadGuide.png - 18/9/22 jamie uploaded a picture of the download guide in the testing section.
 GoogleDriveTesting.png - 18/9/22 jamie uploaded a picture of the google drive testing section.

+UpdatedLevelSelect.png - 22/9/22 Jamie uploaded a picture of the updated main menu, with more readable text, and a more detailed description.
+Gravity scale for the player was increased, to shorten the time in the air.